 We account for income taxes using the liability method, which requires recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been included in the financial statements.
 Under this method, deferred tax assets and liabilities are determined based on the difference between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
-Deferred tax assets are reduced by a valuation allowance when it is not "more likely than not" that the deferred tax asset will be utilized.
+Deferred tax assets are reduced by a valuation allowance when, in our judgement, there is a less than a 50% likelihood that the deferred tax asset will be utilized.